udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

   you're drowning in a constant stream of reels.
 Join Prabhat as he thinks through world of social media we live in today, in a very Prabhat way.
 thumbnail: images/socialmedia.jpg
-authors: Prabhat
+authors: Prabhat Reddy
 starred: false
-abio: >
-  Prabhat is a hopelessly open-minded optimist who hopes that one day he'll have learned everything about everything.
+abio: Prabhat is a hopelessly open-minded optimist who hopes that one day he'll have learned everything about everything.
 You can find him neck-deep in work or aimlessly goofing around, there is no in-between.
-During his B.Tech (2018-22), he served as the Literary Affairs Secretary (2021-22) and as the Editor-in-Chief of Udaan for its first 4 editions.
-He's currently pursuing his MS degree in Artificial Intelligence at C-MInDS, IIT Bombay.
+If he’s not organising every minute of the existence of the universe into a computer-based journal, he’s probably bonding with a friendly stranger over basketball, Linkin Park, anime, F.R.I.E.N.D.S and pretty much anything under the sun.
+Currently pursuing his MS in Artificial Intelligence at C-MInDS, IIT Bombay, Prabhat was the ‘lit’ Secretary who breathed life into Udaan, the very magazine you’re reading right now!
 alt: Social Media
 ---
 # Table of Contents